Eudaeon/CTF/Hack The Box/Challenges/Reversing/Golfer - Part 1.md

     0x08000137:     ret
 ```

-Binary starts by jumping straight to the end, which triggers a sysca
+Binary starts by jumping straight to the end, which triggers a syscall to `exit`.

+Without this jump, the binary sets addreses in `ecx` and makes syscalls to `write` to write 1 byte of the value stored at the address in `ecx.`

+Flag: `HTB{y0U_4R3_a_g0lf3r}`